 Social and behavioral scientists understand the critical features of an issue that get people to react.
 People respond to things that are soon, salient and certain.
 That describes the scenario that many of the patients before us are experiencing.
 Their knee or hip pain is here, and now, it’s salient to their quality of life, and there is no debate about the inevitable progression of disability.

 Reimagining the role of the orthopedic surgeon

 Medical researchers have published many papers about the risks and complications of operating on the morbidly obese.
 Some surgeons brag about the fact that they can place a knee replacement into a patient with a BMI of 50.
 As I frequently discuss with patients, the proper question is not “can I perform the operation?”, the proper question is “should I operate?”

 Sure, I can place a knee replacement into someone with a BMI of 50.
 However the complication rate of surgery on obese patients is dramatically higher, and the success rate is lower.
 Long ago I started with a different approach.
 I took the time to engage many of my patients and to teach them about a lot of the lifestyle changes available to them that would in all likelihood substantially improved their knee pain, regardless of the appearance of their X-rays.

-Without getting into specifics, we have had many patients stop smoking, lose more than 50-100 pounds, and significantly increase their activity level and participation in resistance based exercise programs.
+Without getting into specifics, we have had many patients stop smoking, lose more than 50-100 pounds, and significantly increase their activity level and participation in resistance-based exercise programs.
 We teach that a caloric deficit is needed for weight change.
 We try to steer them away from warring diet tribes.
 We emphasize using water instead of any of the other sugar-laden drinks available.
 We also encourage people to “make their day a little harder.”
 For some of these patients, although their knee pain improved, they still went on to require a knee replacement.
 However, the majority of these people avoided knee replacement surgery because their pain relief from weight loss, and resistance exercise, was substantial.